hightechu/hightechu-summer2020/day4/README.md

 * Fun filled activities for students by Aniruddh

 #### Daily Wrap up
-* 3 things that students learned - 2 questions - 1 thing that is unclear
+* Collect feedback about the program from students

 ## Homework